supersonic-xserver/sonicd/README.md

 - PR #41259 (our fix): renamed "spam" and locked in under a minute by the same maintainer who pushed the original, with no technical response
-- Freedesktop MR #113: still open, still being pushed
+- Freedesktop MR #113: closed but still being pushed

 The locked PR is public record.
 The technical argument stands on its own.